Following the Annual General Meeting yesterday, the following are the 2021 RNFBC board members:

 Diane is a RN (non-practicing) with an extensive career in clinical practice, education, administration, and government, including serving as the Director: Practice and Policy with CNA.
 She lives on Vancouver Island and is connected to a wide network of nurses across BC and Canada.
 After being appointed to the RNFBC Board in 2020 she assumed the position of VP and has been tirelessly involved in the transition committee thought this year.
 Her work has been essential to this process.
-She is standing now to become an elected Director.
+Diane was elected to the Board.

 Heather Mass: (Past President)

 Heather is an RN (Non-practicing) and has been on the Board for RNFBC for 8 years, during which she has served as President twice: first in 2016 and again (as interim) in 2020.
 Prior to retiring from practice she held a variety of senior positions in nursing and health care administration, including as the Chief Nursing Officer for BC’s Children’s and Women’s Health Centre, and the Provincial Health Services Authority.
 She also has extensive experience as a consultant and in managing innovative projects.
 After retiring she established a Consulting Company with three colleagues and was engaged in many reviews and projects across BC and other provinces.

 Pat is an RN (non-practicing) and an Independent Health Care Consultant.
 She has wide experience in all levels and fields of practice, including senior administration, leadership and education.
 Before her retirement she was the executive Director of Clinical, Education and Management Development at Vancouver Costal Health.
 She is also very connected to a wide network of nurses and leaders.
 As a member of RNFBC Pat was first involved as a member of the Bursary Committee, then as an appointment Director to fill a vacancy on the Board.
 She too has been very involved on the Transition Committee and her skills and experience were pivotal in process of transition.
 Pat was elected to the Board.